 The University is an essential part of RUSH University System for Health.
 With an exclusive focus on the health sciences, the University shares a campus with Rush University Medical Center, allowing for the unique integration of patient care, research, education and community service.

 The University is poised to build on its momentum.
-To develop the next generation of health care professionals and scientists, the University continues to foster and expand partnerships with organizations across the Chicago region, the nation and the world, including DePaul University, Illinois Institute of Technology, Jacksonville University, Malcolm X College and the University of Global Health Equity (Rwanda).
+To develop the next generation of health care professionals and scientists, the University continues to foster and expand partnerships with organizations across the Chicago region, the nation and the world.
 Partnerships help to provide more learning, community service and research opportunities for university students, faculty and staff.

 Research awards at the University have grown by 60% since 2019, and the total of $145 million in awards in fiscal year 2021 was a University record (a $54.5 million increase since 2019).
 Much of this growth is due to an increase in National Institutes of Health grant awards, which have risen by 40% since 2019, and efforts against COVID-19.

-And community service efforts at the University remain as integral to its culture as ever.
+And Community service efforts at the University remain as integral to its culture as ever.
 The RUSH community provides volunteer services to more than 10,000 community members annually.
 University programs across the city help provide health care to people in underserved communities, educate the community about healthy living and educate students in elementary school and high school about the wide range career opportunities in health sciences.
+In 2020, The Association of American Medical Colleges awarded Rush Medical College the Spencer Foreman Award for Outstanding Community Engagement, citing the college’s work to protect Chicago’s homeless population from COVID-19.

 In May 2021, RUSH announced the RUSH BMO Institute for Health Equity.
 Launched with a $10 million lead donation from BMO Financial Group and supported by numerous other gifts and grants, the RUSH BMO Institute advances RUSH’s work to eliminate Chicago’s life expectancy gap with solutions spanning education and workforce development, community clinical practice, community engagement and health equity research.